theobald-software/kb.theobald-software.github.io/content/_xtract-universal/creating-a-custom-cennector-in-matillion-data-loader.md

 The custom connector can now be used in a Matillion Data Loader pipeline.

+{: .box-note}
+**Note:** The Matillion Custom Connector must be set to the same region as Matillion Data Loader, e.g., US (N. Virginia).

 ### Create a Pipeline in Matillion Data Loader

 Create a pipeline that triggers the extraction and writes the data to a destination, see [Matillion Documentation: Creating a pipeline with custom connectors](https://documentation.matillion.com/mcc/docs/custom-connector-batch-pipeline).